 By comparison, the literature on complementary composite minimization is scarce.
-For example, \cite{nesterov2013gradient} proved that in a Euclidean space complementary composite optimization attains a linear convergence rate.
-The algorithm proposed there is different from ours, as it relies on the use of composite gradient mapping, for which the proximal operator of $\psi$ (solution to problems of the form $\min_{\vx}\{\psi(\vx) + \frac{1}{2}\|\vx -\vz\|_2^2\}$ for all $\vz;$ compare to Eq.~\eqref{eq:psi-simple}) is assumed to be efficiently computable.
-In addition to being primarily applicable to Euclidean spaces, this assumption further restricts the class of functions that can be efficiently optimized compared to our approach (see Section~\ref{sec:comp-considerations} for a further discussion).
-Another composite algorithm where linear convergence has been proved is the celebrated method by \cite{Chambolle:2011}, where proximal steps are taken w.r.t.~both terms in the composite model ($f$ and $\psi$).
+For example, in \cite{nesterov2013gradient} it was proved that in a Euclidean space complementary composite optimization \markupadd{with smooth $f$ and strongly convex $\psi$} \markupdelete{attains} \markupadd{admits} a linear convergence rate.
+The algorithm proposed there is different from ours, as it relies on the use of composite gradient mapping, for which the proximal operator of $\psi$ (solution to problems of the form $\min_{\vx}\{\psi(\vx) + \frac{1}{2}\|\vx -\vz\|_2^2\}$ for all $\vz;$ compare to Eq.~\eqref{eq:psi-simple}) is assumed to be efficiently computable. \markupadd{A more general setting of complementary composite optimization with non-Euclidean norms can be handled by~\cite{allen2017katyusha}; however it still requires computing a non-Euclidean version of the proximal operator of $\psi$, of the form $\min_{\vx}\{\innp{\vz, \vx} + \psi(\vx) + \frac{1}{2}\|\vx -\vx_0\|^2\}$ for any $\vz, \vx_0.$} In addition to being primarily applicable to Euclidean spaces, \markupdelete{this} \markupadd{such} assumption\markupadd{s} \markupadd{about the existence of a generalized proximal operator} further restrict\markupdelete{s} the class of functions that can be efficiently optimized compared to our approach (see Section~\ref{sec:comp-considerations} for a further discussion).
+Another composite algorithm where linear convergence has been proved is the celebrated method from \cite{Chambolle:2011}, where proximal steps are taken w.r.t.~both terms in the composite model ($f$ and $\psi$).
 In the case where both $f$ and $\psi$ are strongly convex, a linear convergence rate can be established.
 Notice that this assumption is quite different from our setting, and that this method was only investigated for the Euclidean setup.